azizcodes/azizcodes.github.io/_posts/2018-01-10-thebestworkflow.md

 2. Store emacs functions in a `.el` file remotely on termux that are loaded at startup of emacs on the laptop
 3. Use emacs command or key-binding to run some of these functions

-The advantage is thatt doesn't just work for synchronizing scripts, but for synchronizing anything, and away from cloud computing.
+The advantage is that doesn't just work for synchronizing scripts, but for synchronizing anything, and away from cloud computing.
 It's also really easy.
 I'll illustrate how below.

 ## Running Remote Scripts, Locally